 She is currently “retired”, and devotes her time to the work of the Foundation.

 Licenciada Martha Kimmel is an excellent attorney who has represented the Foundation in all of its projects.
+She also serves on the Board of Directors of the Foundation.
 She resides in Santo Domingo, Provincia de Los Santos, Panama.
-Martha is completely bilingual, provides expert legal advice and general consultation on each of the Foundation projects, and often meets with government officials on the Foundation’s behalf.
+Martha is bilingual, provides expert legal advice and general consultation on each of the Foundation projects, and often meets with government officials on the Foundation’s behalf.

 Profesora Flor has been a strong community leader in La Laguna all of her life, totally dedicated to the improvement and advancement of her village, where she grew up with her well-respected family.